 There's no training mode available, but the POS is otherwise easy to figure out, with a good customer satisfaction score and support options.

-Shopify offers a POS, but the company is also known for its ecommerce website builder.
+Aside from its powerful POS, Shopify is also renowned for its ecommerce website builder.
 Naturally, the two services integrate easily, making Shopify the best POS for brick-and-mortar businesses that want to sell online, as well as online businesses that are adding a physical presence.
 The POS system is a great one by itself, too.
 Our testers noted near-perfect inventory and till functionality, as well as good help and support.

 - Very strong ecommerce integration